 It can also be a good idea to buy both the .com and the matching .ca versions of your domain name.
 That way, you can make sure:

-• No one else can buy the one you didn't and uses it to snaffle away visitors
+- No one else can buy the one you didn't buy and use it to snaffle away visitors

 Summing up